 - Adhere to a prescribed schedule of updating us throughout the life of the pet so we can know how happy the pet is!

 - DONATION: Make a donation to our organization.
 As a 501(c)(3) organization. donations are tax-deductible to the extent allowable by law.
 NOTE: We do NOT at this time accept personal checks or credit cards.
-We accept only cash, cashier’s check, certified check, or postal money order.
+We accept donations by PayPal, cash, cashier’s check, certified check, or postal money order.
 The minimum required in no way comes close to covering our costs.
-Veterinary work is done before pets are adopted.
+We take care of the medical costs before pets are adopted.
 Adoption donations can be as much as the adopter chooses but must be a minimum of:

 dogs age 6 months to 8 years, $335;

 dogs younger than 6 months of age, $500;

 dogs age 9 and up, $100;

 - BE PATIENT: Wait, if required.
 Animals recovering from treatment for heartworm or other diseases cannot leave our organization until the veterinarians assure us their health allows it.

 - ENJOY!: Welcome the new family member.
 Give him/her lots of love and a permanent home.

 - KEEP IN TOUCH: Our adopters give us a call or drop us a line and photograph every now and again to let us know how they and their new family member(s) are happier every day.
 We require updates for the life of the pet, annually after the first year, more frequently during the first year.

 WHO TO ADOPT: